slopezpereyra/slopezpereyra.github.io/_posts/2025-06-28-ANightOfHallucinations.md

 claws on the floor—like a swarm of dogs prowling close by.
 Every sinew of my being is oppressed by the unbearable feeling of being observed by something.
 My mind speaks: «The devil came».
-The clattering becomes more loud but now it is not the sound of claws but duller and more muffled sound, like steps taken by the naked feet of many people walking franticly.
+The clattering becomes more loud but now it is not the sound of claws but a duller, more muffled sound, like steps taken by the naked feet of invisible people walking franticly.
 Then the parade comes: Naked men and women walk like dogs: quadruped, four-footed, insane.
 I cannot see their faces.
-Absolute horror takes possession of me.
+Some climb to my bed and move around it, pressing on my legs, abdomen and chest.
+Though their bodies are anatomically identical to a human's, there is something inhumane about them that goes well beyond the fact that they walk quadrupedally.
+A spiritual property.
+They are devilish and it is clear they came from hell.
 It feels like an eternity but eventually I wake up.

 Now, an insensible reader might dismiss these images as fantasies.
 Yet, he must recall that the individual hallucinating perceives his vision as truly, as